World Greets 2025 After Sweltering Year Of Olympics, Turmoil And Trump - UrduPoint

 However, no vote was as closely watched as the November 5 contest that will soon see Trump back in the White House.

-A change of government is likewise afoot in Ghana, where president-elect John Mahama will be sworn in on January 7, leading many there to feel a sense of expectation for 2025.
+A change of government is likewise afoot in Ghana, where John Mahama will be sworn in on January 7.

-"The peaceful transition after the election gave me hope that maybe things will improve for people like me," Kwesi Antwi, 26, an unemployed graduate, told AFP in the capital Accra amid fireworks and music.
+"The peaceful transition after the election gave me hope that maybe things will improve for people like me," Kwesi Antwi, 26, an unemployed graduate, told AFP in the capital Accra.

 - Hope and trepidation -